Prague Casinos and Other Options for Gambling

 There are at least 20 casinos of various standards in the city.
 Most are Non-Stop but may only get a good atmosphere after 10pm (this seems to be when the service picks up as well).
 The law in Czech prohibits complimentary food or drink.
 After 11pm you’ll need to be in a hotel that does room service to get anything decent to eat.
 All of the Prague casinos mentioned on this page allow free entry if you can show your passport or Schengen ID card.
 I’ve picked a few places to play casino games below only because they are good examples and offer the enjoyable atmosphere people are looking for.
 They all feature everything an experienced or a novice gambler would be interested in.
 A wide variety of slot machines, as well as extensive table games, like roulette and blackjack.
-If you’re new to these games, you can get a good feel for them by trying out the online versions of popular casino games at sites like this.
+If you’re new to these games, you can get a good feel for them by trying out the online versions of popular casino games at sites.
 These games are just like the live versions and you can play any of them or some poker games online to get comfortable playing before you hit the live casinos.
-For the Texas Hold ’em fanatic, the Prague casinos listed below all offer high end poker games.
+For the Texas Hold’em fanatic, the Prague casinos listed below all offer high end poker games.